 The 11th century Pyx Chamber also has a medieval tiled floor, and was used as a monastic and royal treasury.
 It contains a 13th century stone altar which survived the Reformation.

 The Chapter House and Pyx Chamber are managed by the Dean and Chapter of Westminster.
 For more information about Westminster Abbey visit their website or call 020 722 5152.

 Before You Go

-Opening Times: Open 10am-4pm, Monday to Saturday.
+Opening Times: Open 10am-4.30pm Monday to Friday, and 10am-2.30pm on Saturday.
+Last admission is an hour before closing time.
 These are the usual opening times but please check with Westminster Abbey before visiting, because the Abbey can be closed at short notice on state or religious occasions.

 Closed over Christmas and Good Friday.
 See details.

 Access: There is a short set of steps up into the Chapter House.
 It is not necessary to climb these to enter the Pyx Chamber, but the Chamber has two shallow steps down into it, which are about a metre apart.

 Parking: There are no parking facilities at the Abbey and only very limited car parking in the surrounding area.
 We suggest you visit by public transport because the Abbey is close to train and Underground stations, and is on a number of bus routes.

 How to Find It: Chapter House and Pyx Chamber are part of Westminster Abbey and are located on the south side of the cloisters.
 Members who do not wish to also visit the rest of the abbey should enter Dean's Yard from Broad Sanctuary and turn left across the square to find the cloisters.
 Production of your membership card will then give you access to the Chapter House and Pyx Chamber area only.
 All other visitors should use the normal visitor entry point for the Abbey.